-Provision for long service leave is on a pro-rata basis from commencement of employment with the credit union based on the present value of its estimated future cash flows.
+Provision for long service leave is determined on a pro-rata basis from commencement of employment measured at the present value of the estimates future cash outflows discounted using corporate bond rates.

-Annual leave is accrued in respect of all employees on a pro-rata entitlement for a part year of service and leave entitlement due but not taken at balance date.
+Annual leave is accrued in respect of all employees on a pro-rata entitlement for a part year of service and leave entitlement due but not taken at reporting date.